sai-jagadesh/agrigro/README.md

 ## Acknowledgements

-- Special thanks to contributors, developers, or organizations that helped make this project possible.
+- Special thanks to Technica for considering our idea.